g3tsyst3m/BriarIDS/README.md

 Thank you all for the donations received in the last year.
 I do truly appreciate your support!

-If BriarIDS is used for educational purposes in the classroom setting (ie. Network Security courses, etc) please send me some feedack if you dont' mind, letting me know how it cooperated.
+If BriarIDS is used for educational purposes in the classroom setting (ie. Network Security courses, etc) please send me some feedback if you don't mind, letting me know how it cooperated.
 Thanks!
 Here's my email: musicmancorley@gmail.com

 ## Introduction

 A simple yet effective IDS for the Raspberry PI.
 BriarIDS is configured to work with Raspbian and takes advantage of the PyQT GUI frontend for an all-in-one solution that monitors your home network.
 Bro is now integrated into the BriarIDS GUI for additional logging options.
 Snorby is still a work in progress concerning an automated installation.
-Will post progress notes on wordpress site periodically.
+Will post progress notes on Wordpress site periodically.

 <img src="https://github.com/musicmancorley/BriarIDS/blob/master/images/briar_updated.png?raw=true" style="float:right">